TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 THOMSON, Arthur Stewart.
 1233.
 Private.
 KEH.
 Commissioned as a Second Lieutenant, 7th Battalion, London Regiment 12/1915.
 From South Africa KIA 15/09/1916 aged 23 in France and commemorated on the Thiepval Memorial.
 Son of Fred and Harriet Thomson of Stutterheim, Cape Province, South Africa.
 Entitled to 1914/15 Star trio.

 THOMSON, Ninian Alan.
 1065.
 Private.
 Commissioned as a Second Lieutenant 20/07/1915 KEH.
-Lieutenant KEH 08/1916 and became Signaling Officer HQ staff 04/1917 to 10/1918.
+Lieutenant KEH 08/1916 and became Signaling Officer HQ Staff 04/1917 to 10/1918.
 Lived in Queanbeyan, New South Wales.
 Director of Mauri Brothers and Thomson.
 Died 2/04/1952 in Sydney.
 Applied for British War and Victory Medals from London.

 THOMSON, Kenneth Sinclair.
 New Zealand.
 Lieutenant.
 Transferred to 21st Prince Albert Victor's Own Cavalry (Daly's Horse), Frontier Force.
 Kenneth Thomson was the son of Mr. and Mrs. J. Sinclair Thomson, of The Crossing, Geraldine, New Zealand.
 Was born in Wellington on October 7th, 1886.
 He entered Wanganui Collegiate School in 1900, and remained there for five years, being a Prefect during his last year.
 From Wanganui he went for about a year to the Otago Medical School, and thence to St. John’s College, Cambridge.
 While at Cambridge he obtained a commission in the King’s Colonials and became so much interested in military matters that he decided to give up his medical career and go into the army.
 After taking his B.A. degree with honours in 1909, he obtained a commission in the Indian Army, leaving in February to join the 21st Cavalry, Frontier Force.
 He was on leave in New Zealand for six months in 1913 and visited Wanganui.
 His death in action occurred in the neighbourhood of Basra, in the Persian Gulf, on March 3rd, 1915, he had been attached for service to the 16th Cavalry and put in command of a machine-gun section.
 He can have only been a very short time at the front before he fell.
 (In Memoriam, 1914-1918, Wanganui Collegiate School).
 He is buried in Basra War Cemetery, Iraq (III.C.17).
 (Reference - Auckland Online Cenotaph).
 Photograph available of him in the uniform of a Lieutenant in the 21st Prince Albert Victor's Own Cavalry (Daly's Horse) circa 1914-15.

 THORNTON, Edward.
 776. Lance Corporal.
 'A' Squadron.
 Entered France 2/06/1915.
 Likely to have served in the Liverpool Troop of the King's Colonials.
-Photograph of name engraved wedding gift (Figure 5).
+Photograph of his name engraved on a wedding gift shown as Figure 5.
 From Hightown, Manchester, England and discharged with a disability on 21/02/1919.
 Died in Salop in Dec 1944.
 Entitled to 1914/15 Star trio.

 THORPE, John S. 801.
 Private.
 2nd Troop, 'B' Squadron in 1916.
 Entered France 22/04/1915.
 Discharged 14/02/1919.
 Died in 1/11/1937 in Teignmouth, England.
-Entitled to 1914/15 tar trio.
+Entitled to 1914/15 Star trio.

 THURSTON, George H. 604.
 Private KEH.
 Transferred as Private, Labour Corps 613024.
 Entitled to British War and Victory Medals named to Labour Corps.